Tornado rips through New Orleans and its suburbs, killing 1

 Malasovich’s house fared relatively well, she said.
 Some columns were blown off the porch and the windows of her Jeep were blown out.
 Down the street a house was severely damaged, and parked vehicles had been moved around by the winds: “This is serious for down here.”

-New Orleans Mayor LaToya Cantrell tweeted late Tuesday that there were no reports of casualties or significant damage to the city and that the power utility was working to restore electricity to the 8,000 customers impacted.
+New Orleans Mayor LaToya Cantrell tweeted late Tuesday that there were no reports of casualties or significant damage within the city and that the power utility was working to restore electricity.

-About 13,000 homes and businesses were reportedly without power in the three parishes around New Orleans after the storm.
+About 13,000 homes and businesses were reportedly without power in the three parishes around New Orleans.
+Entergy reported that about 3,500 remained without electricity early Wednesday morning.

-While people in the metropolitan region are used to dealing with severe weather such as hurricanes or heavy rains, it’s rare that a tornado moves through the city.
+While people in the metropolitan region are used to dealing with severe weather such as hurricanes or heavy rains, it’s rare that a tornado moves through New Orleans.
 A 2017 tornado caused widespread damage when it touched down in the eastern part of the city.

-Ahead of the severe weather, many schools closed early or cancelled after-school activities in parts of Louisiana and Mississippi.
-Shelters opened for residents who needed a place to stay while the storms traveled through.
+Shelters were opened ahead of the severe weather, and many schools closed early or canceled after-school activities in parts of Louisiana and Mississippi.

-After leaving the New Orleans area, the system dumped heavy rain, downed trees and prompted multiple tornado warnings as it moved into Alabama Tuesday evening.
-The roofs of several homes were damaged in Toxey, Alabama, after a storm preceded by tornado warnings passed through the area, the National Weather Service tweeted.
+The storm front reached Georgia Wednesday morning after dumping heavy rain, downing trees and prompting multiple tornado warnings in the Deep South.
+The roofs of several homes were damaged in Toxey, Alabama, after tornado warnings were issued there, the National Weather Service tweeted.

-Forecasters had been predicting a line of intense weather moving from Texas eastward into the Deep South, and Monday started out with some vicious weather in Texas.

 J.D.
 Harkins, 59, said he saw two tornadoes pass by his Elgin home.

 “There used to be a barn there,” Harkins said, pointing to an empty plot on his uncle’s property covered with scattered debris.
-He said the building was empty when the first tornado hit Monday, and that his family is thankful nobody was hurt.
+He said the building was empty when the first tornado hit, and that his family is thankful nobody was hurt.

 Homes and businesses in at least a dozen Texas counties were damaged, according to Storm Prediction Center reports.
 Texas Gov. Greg Abbott announced a disaster declaration for 16 hard-hit counties.
 Abbott said 10 people were injured by storms in the Crockett area, while more than a dozen were reportedly hurt elsewhere.